OctoConsulting/18f-ads-pool-2/README.md

 ## Tell the container to fetch and build the application ##
 	docker exec [container_id] /usr/local/bin/buildMedCheck.sh

+### ...
+That's it! ###
+Once the build is complete you can access the application on the port you specified above.

 # Introduction #
 MedSearch is a responsive application developed by Octo Consulting Group (Octo) in response to the solicitation released by 18F for Agile Delivery Services.
 MedSearch leverages fda.gov APIs and provides a listing of adverse events and recalls of drugs.
 Octo used a user-centric and agile-delivery approach in delivering MedSearch across multiple releases.
 Key highlights of our approach include:
 *             Use of Scrum to manage backlog and delivery of development